Dennis Rodman hopes to do 'something pretty positive' in North Korea

-The eccentric former basketball player arrived in Beijing Monday, ahead of the anticipated visit which comes at a time of heightened tension between Washington and Pyongyang.
+The eccentric former basketball player arrived in Pyongyang Tuesday afternoon for an anticipated four-night visit.
+The trip comes at a time of heightened tension between Washington and Pyongyang.

 Four Americans are currently being detained in North Korea.
 When asked if he planned to raise their detention with North Korean officials, Rodman said: "Well that's not my purpose right now...
 My purpose is to go over there and try to see if I can keep bringing sports to North Korea."

-Rodman, a former contestant on Donald Trump's pre-presidency reality TV show "Celebrity Apprentice" -- is one of the few Americans to have met current North Korean Supreme Leader Kim Jong Un.
+Rodman, a former contestant on Donald Trump's pre-presidency reality TV show "Celebrity Apprentice, "is one of the few Americans to have met current North Korean Supreme Leader Kim Jong Un.

+Rodman promoted his past visits as a form of informal "basketball diplomacy," using sports and as a way to bridge divides, said Daniel Pinkston, a professor of International Relations at Troy University in Seoul.

+"We all have specialties, but Dennis does have a view about human beings and the natural state of affairs ... his view seems to me is that if people will talk and interact and if there's dialogue and exchanges and interactions, this process will naturally lead to de-escalation," Pinkston told CNN.

-Rodman didn't respond to CNN's questions about whether he would be meeting Kim during this trip, and wouldn't say if he was delivering a message from the US President to Pyongyang.
+Surrounded by media at Beijing airport, Rodman didn't respond to CNN's questions about whether he would be meeting Kim during this trip, and wouldn't say if he was delivering a message from the US President to Pyongyang.

 When asked if he had spoken to Trump at all, Rodman said, "I'm pretty sure he's happy at the fact that I'm over here trying to accomplish something that we both need."